Self-Adaptive Systems: A Systematic Literature Review Across Categories and Domains: Methodology

 Because we observed that self-organizing and self-adaptive frequently co-occurred with terms irrelevant to self-adaptive systems (such as self-organizing teams), we conducted a second word frequency analysis to identify common words appearing after self-organizing and self-adaptive.
 The top results are shown in Tables~\ref{tab:afterSelfOrganizing} and~\ref{tab:afterSelfAdaptive}.

-Two of the authors manually and independently analyzed all words occurring after `self-', `autonom*', `self-organizing', and `self-adaptive' at least 20 times to indicate those that were out of scope (such as self-organizing teams) for exclusion.
-To ensure the validity of this process, we calculated inter-rater reliability using Cohen's $\kappa$, see Table~\ref{tab:agreement}.
+To ensure the validity of deciding which keywords we deemed to be out of scope, two of the authors manually and independently analyzed all words occurring after `self-', `autonom*', `self-organizing', and `self-adaptive' at least 20 times to indicate those that were out of scope (such as self-organizing teams) for exclusion.
+We calculated inter-rater reliability using Cohen's $\kappa$, see Table~\ref{tab:agreement}.
 The Cohen’s $\kappa$ value was greater than 0.7 in all cases which was deemed as acceptable.
 Disagreements were resolved after confirming any ambiguities and biases.
 This step resulted in a list of words to exclude from the final data set.
 After omitting papers with the excluded phrases in the title, the number of publications reduced to 20,137.

 The titles of the 20,137 publications were manually scanned for relevance, resulting in 872 articles.
+The purpose of this step was to eliminate papers that matched our keyword filters but were not related to self-adaptive systems.
+For example, papers on self-driving cars matched our keyword filters but are not related to self-adaptive systems.
 We again assessed the validity of this step using Cohen's $\kappa$ by having two authors identify relevant papers in a randomly selected subset of 50 papers.
 The value calculated was 0.73 which was deemed acceptable.

-\subsection{Venue Selection}
+\subsubsection{Venue Selection}

-As a quality gate, we only considered papers published in A*/A conferences or journals, as determined by the CORE ranking.\footnote{The CORE rankings \url{http://portal.core.edu.au/conf-ranks/} and \url{http://portal.core.edu.au/jnl-ranks/} are maintained by the Computing Research and Education Association of Australasia and are used world-wide.} 46\% of all journals and 55\% of all conferences listed by CORE are ranked as A*/A. Papers published in B-ranked venues were included if they came from a journal or conference that was relevant to the study area.
+As a quality gate, we only considered papers published in A*/A conferences or journals, as determined by the CORE ranking.\footnote{The CORE rankings \url{http://portal.core.edu.au/conf-ranks/} and \url{http://portal.core.edu.au/jnl-ranks/} are maintained by the Computing Research and Education Association of Australasia and are used world-wide.} 46\% of all journals and 55\% of all conferences listed by CORE are ranked as A*/A. Papers published in B-ranked venues were included if they came from a journal or conference that was relevant to the study area (e.g., SEAMS\footnote{The CORE rank of SEAMS has changed to A after we conducted this study}, SASO, and TAAS).
 This step reduced the number of candidate papers to 298.
+We discuss the trade-offs associated with this step in Section~\ref{sec:threats}.

-\subsection{Abstract Reading and Attribute Matrix}
+\subsubsection{Abstract Reading and Attribute Matrix}

 The abstracts of the 298 candidate papers were then read to categorize each paper into one of five categories based off the paper categorization introduced by the ICSE 2014 conference:\footnote{The categories published in the ICSE 2014 call for papers at \url{https://2014.icse-conferences.org/research} provide one of the most comprehensive categorization schemes for software-related papers.}